srijansingh53/YOLO_ver2/README.md

 ### Getting started

 <b>Few IMPORTANT Notes</b>
     1.This project requires a GPU of physical memory not less than 8GB for good results, if not better.
-The YOLO model gives very sluggish result if you run on any CPU.
+The YOLO model gives very sluggish result if you run on any CPU.<br>
     2.Install Anaconda.
-I recommend it because of its pre-processed packages it provides.
+I recommend it because of its pre-processed packages it provides. <br>
     3.Install tensorflow-gpu.
 It is not easy though, you will come across some error many times.
-Please see this site for smooth installation of tensorflow-gpu https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/.
+Please see this site for smooth installation of tensorflow-gpu https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/.<br>
     Installing from Anaconda Cloud will include CUDA-toolkit and cuDNN libraries.
 (Thats why I'd said installing Anaconda will be a boost).
-You didn't have to install CUDA and its libraries separately.
+You didn't have to install CUDA and its libraries separately.<br>
-    4.Download darkflow (a tensorflow version of darknet- in which the YOLO was first developed) from https://github.com/thtrieu/darkflow.
+    4.Download darkflow (a tensorflow version of darknet- in which the YOLO was first developed) from https://github.com/thtrieu/darkflow.<br>
     5.Extract it.
 Open Anaconda with its path assigned to the extracted location.
-Now proceed with the following steps.....
+Now proceed with the following steps..... <br><br><br>

 You can choose _one_ of the following three ways to get started with darkflow.